ioannischtz/the-cpp-book/README.md

 2. Create a new branch for your contributions: `git checkout -b feature/your-feature-name`.

-3. Commit your changes: `git commit -am 'Added a new example for Part X'`.
+3. Commit your changes: `git commit -am 'feat:Add a new example for Part X'`.

 4. Push to your branch: `git push origin feature/your-feature-name`.